-- Checks that are stamped twice by the bank, account did not exist or has been closed for more than 30 days.
+- The check has been processed and stamped twice by the bank; the account did not exist or has been closed for more than 30 days.

-- Only checks that have a recorded valid Colorado D.L. or Colorado I.D. number or subjects date of birth or where the party accepting the check knew the check writer.
+- The check has written on it a valid Colorado Driver’s License or ID card number and/or the check writer’s DOB, or that the party accepting the check knew the check writer.

-- Personal information on person who accepted the check, if different from reporting party and that person must be able to testify that the picture on the I.D. presented matched the description of the person signing the check.
+- The person accepting the check (even if different from the reporting party) must be able to testify that the photo on the identification matched the check writer.

-- Checks drawn on out of state bank accounts.
+- The checks were drawn on out of state bank accounts.

-- Postdated checks or where the check taker has agreed to hold onto the check for an undisclosed length of time.
+- The check taker agreed to hold onto the check for a while.

-- Guaranteed checks, unless the checks exceed the amount of guarantee.
+- The check was guaranteed, unless it exceeds the amount of guarantee.